 - All PhD programmes at Barts and The London School of Medicine and Dentistry on FindaPhD.com

-Please note: All MD (Res) applicants must undertake the following in order to apply for a PGR studentship at the Blizard:
+Please note: PhD and MD(Res) applicants may need to complete a PhD/MD(Res) research proposal in order to apply for a PGR studentship at the Blizard Institute.

-- Applicants will also need to demonstrate that they have adequate funding to cover the tuition fees for their duration of their study.
+Applicants will also need to demonstrate that they have adequate funding to cover the tuition fees for the duration of their study.

 Useful links For Current PGR Students and Supervisors: